thovid/node-viessmann-api-client/README.md

     right: ok:boolean => /* success */,
 });
 ```
 will execute the `setTemperature` action on the given feature using the given payload.
-The payload is (rudimentarily) validated against the field definition specified for this action.
+The payload is validated against the field definition specified for this action.

-*Note:* Currently, only actions with basic fields (number, boolean, string) can be executed.
-So, setting a new schedule, for example for heating or warm water, is not possible at the moment.

 ## Authentication
 The Viessmann API uses OAuth2 for authentication.